 Our many distinguished alumni include ambassadors, politicians, business leaders, academics, senior officers of top universities, journalists, and heads of international organisations.
 Six members of the Japanese Imperial Family have been educated at Oxford, including the present Emperor Naruhito and Empress Masako, as well as Prince Chichibu in the 1920s.
-Most recently, Princess Akiko, niece of former Emperor Akihito, completed a doctorate in Oriental Studies in 2011.
+Most recently, Princess Akiko, niece of former Emperor Akihito, completed a doctorate in East Asian Studies in 2011.
 Oxford has also educated a number of prominent Japanese public figures including:

 - Haruhiko Kuroda, governor, Bank of Japan; former president of the Asian Development Bank